Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Cold Runner mold does not have a heating mechanism for runners and parts are ejected with runners attached.
 A separate process is required to remove those runners.

-These additional process adds time and cost and thus not preferred for Mass production where cycle time is very important.
+This additional process adds time and cost and is thus not preferred for Mass production where cycle time is very important.

 Cold runner mold also creates a lot of waste because of the trimmed runner.
 Though those runners can be regrinded that affects parts quality and many businesses do not want that.

-However cold runner molds are cheap to build and changing the material of part does not need extensive servicing.
-It’s really a good option for low volume parts.
+However cold runner molds are cheap to build and changing the material of the part does not need extensive servicing.
+It’s a good option for low-volume parts.

 3D Printed Mold

 This type of mold is the latest addition to injection mold types.
-This is made of plastic and suitable for 50-100 cycles.
-Ideal for making prototypes and trial part.
+This is made of plastic and is suitable for 50-100 cycles.
+Ideal for making prototypes and trial parts.

 Since this type of mold is made of plastic whose melting point is higher than the part melting point, so after a few cycles, those molds start degrading.

-The cost of 3D printed molds are very high but can be made in just 24 hours.
+The cost of 3D-printed molds is very high but can be made in just 24 hours.
 Whereas metal mold takes 4-8 weeks and includes multiple parts and complex design.

 Conclusion

-I am always open to discussion and if you feel that something I have missed here then doesn’t hesitate to comment in the comment section.
+I am always open to discussion and if you feel that something I have missed here then don’t hesitate to comment in the comment section.
 I will be happy to respond to you.

 In case you know about any other mold type then do let me know and I will include those in the list.